AceyJS/acey/README.md

 As its parent, you build this class with a data object.

-This class can contain methods interacting with State's data like utils, getters and setters.
+This class can contain methods interacting with State's data like utils, getters and, setters.

 #### Exemple of a State:
-`./src/ascey/states/ui.ts`
+`./src/ascey/states/todo.ts`
 ```
 import { State } from 'react-ascey'
-import Window from '../models/window'
+import TodoCollection from '../collections/todo'

-/* A default object of data */
-const DEFAULT_DATA = {
-    window: {
-        width: window.innerWidth,
-        height: window.innerHeight,
-    }
-}

-class UIState extends State {

-    /* This method returns a new State of the current one and must be in all State class. */
-    public new = (initial = DEFAULT_DATA): UIState => new UIState(initial)

-    constructor(initial = DEFAULT_DATA){
 /*
-        You must instanciate the parent with 2 parameters:
-          1. An object of data
-          2. An uniq key identifying your State.
+    1. Create a default data object for our State
+   /!\ Must always be an object. /!\
 */

-        super(
-           { window: new Window(initial.window) }, /* See part.
-2 */
-           'ui'
-        )
+const DEFAULT_DATA = {
+    todolist: []
 }

-    /* Setter the Window Model in the State */
-    public setWindow = (dimensions = DEFAULT_DATA.window) => {

-      /*
-         "run" is a Model's method allowing you to update data in your state
-         It takes a function with the state object in the parameter
-      */
-      this.run((state) => {
-        state.window.setWidth(dimensions.width)
-        state.window.setHeight(dimensions.height)
+class TodoState extends State {

+    constructor(data = DEFAULT_DATA){
+        super({
+          /* transform data into Models/Collections */
+          todolist: new TodoCollection(data.todolist)
         })
     }

-    /* Getter of our window model in the State */
-    public getWindow(): Window => this.get().window
+    getTodolist = (): TodoCollection => this.get().todolist
 }

-export default UIState
+export default TodoState
 ```

 #### Methods :